- Several users have reported facing the same slow Internet problem when dealing with the new Windows 11 operating system.

 After the computer restarts, check if the slow Internet problem in Windows 11 is resolved.

-2. Make sure the PC within the range of the router (Wi-Fi networks)
+2. Make sure the PC is within the range of the router (Wi-Fi networks)

 Most devices display the signal strength after you connect to a wireless network.
 Make sure it’s maximum.